-Some participants were given a dose of 200mg of chamomile extract twice a day and they had a significantly better night’s sleep in terms of quality, in comparison to those who didn’t receive any.
+Some participants were given 200mg of chamomile extract twice a day and they had a significantly better night’s sleep in terms of quality, compared to those who didn’t receive any.

 In another study using rats, chamomile extract helped sleep-troubled rodents fall asleep.
 Many researchers strongly believe that chamomile binds to benzodiazepine receptors (found in our brains) to induce sleep.